JasonChenJinyu/Jason-Chen-Website/README.md

 The homepage features a full-screen video that shrinks as the user scrolls down.
 To replace the placeholder with your own video:

-1. Add your own MP4 video file to the `public` folder and name it `placeholder.mp4`
+1. Add your own MP4 video file to the `public` folder and name it `placeholder-compressed.mp4` (make sure to compress it for optimal web delivery)

 Or use the provided video generator:

 1. Open `http://localhost:3000/createPlaceholderVideo.html` in your browser
 2. Click "Generate Placeholder Video" to create a sample video
-3. Move the downloaded file to the `public` folder and rename it to `placeholder.mp4`
+3. Move the downloaded file to the `public` folder, compress it for web delivery, and rename it to `placeholder-compressed.mp4`

 ## Admin Access